 On my flights I really enjoy looking though my kid’s goodie bag – a cool pouch bag with super tactile and interactive contents – origami, an erasable doodle board and colour in plane postcard that you can make fly with an app – touches I know my kids will appreciate.
 Of course, you don’t have to fly solo to get one, they are part of the Air France offering for children.

-What if they have a transfer?
+What if unaccompanied minors have a transfer?

 Not all children are flying direct – Air France connect lots of regional airports to international routes, and so Air France also have Kids Solo Lounges for connections of over one or two hours.
 All lounges big or small have the same entertainment offer, a child friendly space packed with distractions…

-Kids Solo Lounges
+Air France Kids Solo Lounges

 The young teen playing table football with his cheery Air France guardian and two other children smiles when I ask if he’s flown solo before, ‘Yeah, of course, I’m studying there.’
 There is Cameroon.
 The children who fly solo with Air France each year range from first time flyers to platinum flying pros.